 Clearly, Wacom is looking to take on the growing market of cheaper Wacom alternatives that has developed over the last few years: Huion, XP-Pen and so on.
-These companies are producing excellent pen display and graphic tablets, and have found a loyal fanbase thanks to their much cheaper price points.
+These companies are producing excellent pen display and graphic tablets, and have found a loyal fan base thanks to their much cheaper price points.

 Wacom still doesn’t win on price with the Cintiq 16, but it’s dramatically closed the gap – and it has the excellent Pro Pen 2 stylus up its sleeve.
 Most competitor pens top out at 2,048 levels of pressure sensitivity, compared to its 8,192.

-Wacom Cintiq 16: display and drawing experience
+Wacom Cintiq 16: Display and drawing experience

-Wacom Cintiq 16: features
+Wacom Cintiq 16: Stylus

-Wacom Cintiq 16: early verdict
+Wacom Cintiq 16: Touch